dustinpfister/blog_posts/_posts/threejs-examples-audio-sample-alphas.md

 ## 1 - The first revision of the module

 In this section I will be going over the source code of the first revision of the module as well as a few demos of the module as well.
+The main goal with this first version is to just simply load one or more html files that contain sample data, and create a result object.
+This result object will then have processed data for each file at the ready to work with by making use of additional public methods, or just directly working with the arrays of sample data when making a video project.

 ### 1.0 - The source code of the module